yeasy/learning_pickleball/README.md

 The book is NOT for explaining the detailed game rules, and you may refer to the [official rules](https://usapickleball.org/what-is-pickleball/how-to-play/basics/rules-summary/).

 Each chapter is focused on a specific topic, players can learn them in order.
 Each skill may need several weeks' training to master.
 The last chapter summarizes the [Frequent Questions and Answers](20_faq_en.md).

+The book has been authorized to numbers of pickleball clubs and schools to use for education.
 No commercial usage without authorization.

 * [Read on Gitbook](https://yeasy.gitbook.io/learning_pickleball/01_background_en)
 * [Read on Github](https://github.com/yeasy/learning_pickleball/blob/main/SUMMARY.md)